-A matching adjustment in accordance with Article 77b, a volatility adjustment pursuant to Article 77d and a transitional deduction pursuant to Article 308d of Directive 2009/138/EC were not made.
+Matching adjustments in accordance with Article 77b, a volatility adjustment pursuant to Article 77d, and a transitional deduction pursuant to Article 308d of Directive 2009/138/EC were not made.

 A transitional risk-free interest rate-term structure pursuant to Article 308c of Directive 2009/138/EC was also not used.